holochain/holochain/crates/hc/README.md

 # or shorter
 hc r -h
 ```
- In a folder with where your `my-dna.dna.gz` is you can generate and run
+ In a folder with a `my-dna.dna` is you can generate and run
  a new setup with:
 ```shell
 hc r